ChunjingXiao/DeepSeg/03Segment_DiscretizeCsi/DataSet_Data_CsiAmplitudeCut_Readme.txt

-Copy the folder (Label_CsiAmplitudeCut) downloaded from Baidu Netdisk or Google Drive into here.
+Copy the folder (Data_CsiAmplitudeCut) downloaded from Baidu Netdisk or Google Drive into here.